BUTR/Bannerlord.Module.Template/README.md

 3. Run `dotnet new blmodfx --name "Bannerlord.MyModule"` along with any other custom options to create a project from the template.

 ### Creating via Visual Studio
-You need to have at least an 16.8.x version create the template!
+You need to have at least an 16.8.x version to create the template!
 You also need to use the new template feature:
 <p>
    <img src="https://devblogs.microsoft.com/dotnet/wp-content/uploads/sites/10/2020/09/clitemplates-option-enable.png" width="600">